bvbohnen/X4_Customizer/Documentation.md

       - Example: "id,name" will always include "id" and "name" attributes of elements in the xpath.
       - Also supports child node or attributes referenced using a relative xpath.
 Example: "parts/part/uv_animations/uv_animation" to require a uv_animation great-great-grandchild element, or "component/@ref" to include the "ref" attribute of a "component" child.
       - Can be used to make xpaths more specific, and more likely to break if an unknown extension is applied before the output extension (eg. when the customizer output is distributed to other users).
+    * root_file_tag
+      - String, extra tag added to names of modified files in the root folder and not placed in an extension, eg. X4.exe, to avoid overwriting the originals.
+      - Defaults to ".mod", eg. "X4.mod.exe".

     Logging:
     * live_editor_log_file_name